johnno1962/injectionforxcode/README.md

 __InjectionInstallerIII:__ an installer application for the Xcode plugin.

 __**__ "InjectionPlugin" is the only project you actually need to build to use injection.
+The build will try to codesign the plugin.
+If you don't have a developer id, clear the "Code Signing Identity" in the build settings and check that it still works.

 If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com

+__InjectionPluginLite__ is a beta of a complete standalone rewrite of the Injection plugin removing all dead code from the long and winding road injection has taken to get to this point.
+This version works slightly differently automating less to support a wider range of workspaces.
+To use, select the project's main.m and select "Injection/Patch Project main.m" from the product menu.
+To use tunable parameters, select the projects .pch file and select "Injection/Patch project .pch" to make the interface to injection available to all sources.
+This version knows nothing about project files and does not automatically propagate parameters into injection's bundle project so you may need to check things such as include path and compiler/ARC.

 ## Source Files/Roles: